 Can I use a VPN extension for Microsoft Edge for free?

 Yes, there are free Edge VPN extensions that cover basic browser-protective needs, but they usually come with data caps, server limits, and potential privacy trade-offs.
+Secure vpn use: a comprehensive guide to choosing, configuring, and maximizing privacy with VPNs 2026

 Do Edge VPN extensions route all my traffic or just Edge?